 Get to know the world’s favorite $25 computer: the Raspberry Pi.
 You’ll find tips, tricks and more in this unofficial Raspberry Pi tutorial from MakeUseOf.
 Whether you’re a current Pi owner who wants to learn more or a potential owner of this credit-card size device, this isn’t a guide you want to miss.

 You’ve surely heard of the Raspberry Pi: the palm-sized computer with enough power to run servers or media centres complete with retro gaming; with the connectivity to control security systems and enthusiast projects; and with the software tools to encourage the teaching and understanding of programming.

-Since its launch in 2012 the Raspberry Pi has exceeded expectations, becoming a must-have piece of computer hardware for enthusiasts and tech-heads.
+Since its launch in 2012 the Pi has exceeded expectations, becoming a must-have piece of computer hardware for enthusiasts and tech-heads.
 For a small project developed to be sold to schools and colleges to teach programming principles, that’s not bad.

 It’s also just the tip of the iceberg.